Personal profile

 Biography

 Following my undergraduate degree in Microbiology and Immunology at The University of Leeds (1998-2001), I took a Research Assistant position at The Maternal and Fetal Health Research Centre (MFHRC), University of Manchester, investigating infection in the placenta.
 I moved on to a Wellcome Trust Prize PhD Studentship within the MFHRC which began my path of research into placental development and function and how these are regulated.
-My PhD was awarded in 2006 and I have since remained committed to continuing with my research into this important aspect of human biology.
+My PhD was awarded in 2006 and I have since continued to research this important aspect of human biology.
 I have also been involved in more translational research projects, working towards developing treatments for improving pregnancy outcome in cases of severe fetal growth restriction and pre-eclampsia.
-I am now further developing my own ideas relating to the importance of taurine in the placenta and understanding how this amino acid influences placental mitochondrial function.
+In 2022 I was appointed as Lecturer with a teaching-focussed role.

 Research interests